lcapo/developer-documentation-hotel/DSF/DescriptiveInfoExtended.rst

 It is returned by each language Code available.
 If  and contains name and description of the element refered to.

 See `data`_ section regarding Languages.

+.. note :: This new call is currently under development.
+At this moment, most of the integrations do not have implemented this method.

 |